Osamu Dazai: Education and literary beginnings

 In 1916, Dazai began his education at Kanagi Elementary.
-On March 4, 1923, his father Gen'emon died from lung cancer.
+On 4 March 1923, his father Gen'emon died from lung cancer.
 A month later, in April, Dazai moved to Aomori Junior High School, followed in 1927 by Hirosaki Higher School, a university preparatory school.
 He developed an interest in the culture of the Edo period and began studying gidayū, a form of chanted narration used in bunraku.
 Around 1928, Dazai edited a series of student publications and contributed some of his own works.
 He also published a magazine called Saibō Bungei (Cell Literature) with his friends, and subsequently became a staff member of the college's newspaper.

 Dazai's success in writing was brought to a halt when his idol, the writer Ryūnosuke Akutagawa, committed suicide in 1927 at 35 years old.
 Dazai started to neglect his studies, and spent the majority of his allowance on clothes, alcohol, and prostitutes.
 He also dabbled in Marxism, which at the time was heavily suppressed by the government.

-On the night of December 10, 1929, Dazai made his first suicide attempt, but survived and was able to graduate the following year.
-In 1930, he enrolled in the French literature department of Tokyo Imperial University, but promptly stopped studying again.
+On the night of 10 December 1929, Dazai made his first suicide attempt by overdosing on Calmotin, but survived and was able to graduate the following year.
+In 1930, he enrolled in the French literature department of Tokyo Imperial University.
+Dazai knew no French when he elected this course (and apparently, through a complete neglect of his studies, never learned more than a few words), but at the time French literature was the chosen field of many young Japanese.
 In October, he ran away with a geisha named Hatsuyo Oyama and was formally disowned by his family.

-Nine days after he was expelled from Tokyo Imperial University, Dazai attempted suicide by drowning off a beach in Kamakura with a 19-year-old bar hostess named Shimeko Tanabe.
+In 1930, ten days after he was suspended from Tokyo Imperial University for non-payment of fees, Dazai attempted double suicide by drowning off a beach in Kamakura while simultaneously overdosing on Calmotin, with a 19-year-old bar hostess named Shimeko Tanabe.
 Tanabe died, but Dazai lived.
 He was rescued by the crew of a fishing boat, and was charged as an accomplice in Tanabe's death.
-Shocked by the events, Dazai's family intervened to stop the police investigation.
+Alarmed by the events, Dazai's family intervened to stop the police investigation.
 His allowance was reinstated, and he was released without any charges.
 In December, he recovered at Ikarigaseki and married Hatsuyo there.